kris71990/worldleaders/README.md

 ## Overview

 This is a full-stack application that informs the user about the current social, political, and economic state of the countries in the world.
+It is currently online at http://www.theworldrightnow.info/

 The back-end server and REST API is built with Node and powered by Express and MongoDB.
 All data is collected from and verified against data from the CIA API (https://github.com/iancoleman/cia_world_factbook_api#data).
 This data comes in the form of a single very large JSON object, which The World Right Now utilizes to perform its CRUD functionality for the purposes of this app.
 The server does a very large amount of parsing and validation to a ensure a smooth and accurate user experience.